-What are the characteristics of a good program?
+at the the characteristics of a good program.

-- 1. Correctness: Does what was intended. - 2.
-Robustness: Handles bad input gracefully. - 3.
+- 1. Correctness: Does what is intended. - Robustness: Handles bad input gracefully. - 3.
 Security: Resists malicious exploits. - 4.
-Isolation: Prevents unintended interactions within itself and with its hardware and software environment. - 5.
-Cleanliness: Code embodies a direct connection between the task and the solution. - 6.
-Efficiency: Makes cost-effective use of computer resources. - 7.
-Clarity: Can be comprehended rapidly by humans.
+Efficiency: Makes cost-effective use of computer resources. - 5.
+Isolation: Prevents unintended interactions within itself and with its hardware and software environment. - 6.
+Cleanliness: Embodies a direct connection between the task and the solution. - 7.
+Clarity: Can be comprehended rapidly by humans. - 8.
+Maintainability: Has complete test suite.
+Modifications cause expected changes to behavior.